 THE ALEPH ZADIK ALEPH AND B'NAI B'RITH GIRLS

 We are Jewish leaders numbering tens of thousands strong in 700 chapters across more than 50 countries.
 We’re smart and ambitious, athletic and fun, and we’re changing the world.
 Individually, we’re leaders.
 Together, we form a brotherhood and sisterhood, and a Movement taking on big issues and making bigger moves.

 The Aleph Zadik Aleph (AZA) and the B’nai B’rith Girls (BBG) are a high school fraternity and sorority, the membership program of BBYO.
 Since our founding in 1924 and 1944, we have been member-led.
 Our priorities and programs reflect the interests and issues that matter most to us.
 Our pursuits are as diverse as our participants.

-AZA and BBG welcome Jewish teens of all backgrounds, denominational affiliation, gender, sexual orientations, and socio-economic status as well as those with a range of intellectual, emotional, and physical abilities.
+AZA and BBG welcome Jewish teens of all backgrounds, denominational affiliation, gender, race, sexual orientations, and socio-economic status as well as those with a range of intellectual, emotional, and physical abilities.

 Since the beginning, AZA and BBG have been a welcoming place for all young Jews.
 It’s just who we are.
 In communities large and small, you’ll find friends and a place where you can have fun, learn, grow, celebrate your Jewish identity, give back to your community, and, most important, be yourself.
 Still, nearly 100 years later, AZA and BBG are an international platform and a Movement where teens can be part of something great.